franko/gsl-shell/doc/user-manual/gdt.rst

    19    S-19    jane female 62 50    55
    20    S-20    jane female 71 72    87

 As you can see in this case the data is loaded from a CSV file.
-In the first line the headers are shown.
+In the first line the name of each column is shown and the data follow in a tabular form.

+In the example above the columns are either numeric of textual but in reality there is nothing to enforce the type of a column.
+Each column can mix freely numbers or strings or even undefined values without restrictions.

+As a general rule the functions that need to know if a column is purely numeric or if it does contain text always looks at the content of the column to decide its type.

-There are many functions available to operate of a GDT table.
+As you can imagine there are many functions available to operate of a GDT table.
-The functions can be grouped into families:
+They can be grouped into families:

 * functions to manipulate tables
-* functions to create plots based on the table itself
+* functions to create plots based on the table's data
 * functions to perform statistical computations

-The more common are probably the methods :meth:`~Gdt.get` and :meth:`~Gdt.set` to operate on the table's elements on a given row and column.

 GDT Functions
 -------------